Last Updated: September 2, 2024

 United States of America

 Ryan Murphy is an American TV writer who has a net worth of $150 million.
-Over the course of his career, Ryan has created a number of highly successful series, such as "Nip/Tuck," "Glee," "American Horror Story," "American Crime Story," "Feud" and "Dahmer."
-Outside of screenwriting, Murphy is an established director with a number of credits under his belt.
-Ryan Murphy has received a number of significant awards during his time in the entertainment world.
-As of this writing he has won six Primetime Emmy Awards out of 37 nominations, a Tony Award, and many others.
+Over the course of his career, Ryan Murphy has created a number of highly successful series, such as "Nip/Tuck," "Glee," "American Horror Story," "American Crime Story," "Feud" and "Dahmer."
+Outside of screenwriting, Murphy is an established director with many credits under his belt.
+Ryan has received numerous significant awards during his time in the entertainment world.
+As of this writing, he has won six Primetime Emmy Awards out of nearly 40 nominations, a Tony Award, and many others.
 Some observers consider him to be one of the most powerful and influential men in the television industry, and he has been recognized for focusing on non-traditional characters and unique stories.

 Netflix Deal

-In 2018, it was revealed that Ryan Murphy had signed a $300-million, multi-faceted deal with Netflix.
-The five-year deal essentially pays Murphy $60 million per year to produce shows for the streaming giant.
-The deal vastly outweighs the $100-million deal signed by Jerry Seinfeld with Netflix for his show "Comedians in Cars Getting Coffee."
+In 2018, it was revealed that Ryan Murphy had signed a five-year, $150 million, multi-faceted deal with Netflix.
+The five-year deal essentially pays Murphy $30 million per year to produce shows for the streaming giant.
+By comparison, around the same time, Jerry Seinfeld signed a $100 million deal with Netflix for his show "Comedians in Cars Getting Coffee."

 Early Life

-Ryan Murphy was born on November 9th of 1965 in Indianapolis, Indiana.
+Ryan Murphy was born on November 9, 1965, in Indianapolis, Indiana.
 Raised in an Irish Catholic household, Ryan attended Catholic schools before graduating from a high school in Indianapolis.
-Murphy knew that he was gay from a young age, and later admitted that he secretly dated football players while in high school.
+Murphy knew that he was gay from a young age and later admitted that he secretly dated football players while in high school.
 During his early years, he also performed in a choir.

 Career

-After working for a wide range of newspapers and publications throughout the 80s and 90s, Murphy started writing for television in the late 90s.
-Although he originally focused on feature films and wrote a screenplay that was purchased by Steven Spielberg, Ryan turned his attention towards television in the late 90s.
+After working for a wide range of newspapers and publications throughout the '80s and '90s, Murphy started writing for television in the late '90s.
+Although he originally focused on feature films and wrote a screenplay that was purchased by Steven Spielberg, Ryan turned his attention toward television in the late 90s.
 His first major success came in 1999 when he co-created a series called "Popular," a comedy that ran for two seasons on The WB.

 In 2009, Murphy created a new series called "Glee."
-This musical comedy-drama series won plenty of praise from critics, and it also earned Murphy his first Primetime Emmy Award.
+This musical comedy-drama series won plenty of praise from critics and earned Murphy his first Primetime Emmy Award.
 Like "Nip/Tuck," "Glee" ran for six seasons.
 While "Glee" was still in its second season, Murphy directed the film "Eat, Pray, Love," which generated over $200 million at the box office despite being universally panned by critics.

 Ryan Murphy Net Worth